planetruby/gems/_posts/2015-03-12-worldlite.md

 ---
 layout: gem
-title:  "Week #11 - "worldlite gem  - lightweight public domain country data (all data included as good ol' ruby code)"
+title:  "Week #11 - worldlite gem  - lightweight public domain country data (all data included as good ol' ruby code)"
 ---

 Ever wondered how many countries are in the world?
 222?
 204?
 196?
 193?